anton-k/mig/docs/src/00-foreword.md

 * type-safe route handlers and conversions

-* handlers are encoded with generic haskell functions
+* handlers are encoded with generic Haskell functions

 * built on top of WAI and warp server libraries.